 You can also use our transcription data to convert from one transcription system to a given dataset (note that backwards-conversion may not be possible, as transcription data is often limited):

-But the translation can even be done in a much simpler way, by loading the transcription data directly:
+The translation can also be done by loading the transcription data directly:

 Basic Structure of the Package